 icon caret-left icon caret-right instagram pinterest linkedin facebook twitter goodreads question-circle facebook circle twitter circle linkedin circle instagram circle goodreads circle pinterest circle

-White Knights in the Black Orchestra is narrative nonfiction about a group of German government/military/civilian conspirators active before and during World War II.
+My latest book, White Knights in the Black Orchestra, is narrative nonfiction about a group of German government/military/civilian conspirators active before and during World War II.
 I was awarded a National Endowment for the Humanities "Public Scholar" grant for this project.
 My thanks to NEH for its invaluable support of writers and artists.
-Literary Hub is featuring a White Knights excerpt on its website.
-Click here to read that excerpt.
-Chapters 1 and 2 of White Knights are posted on this page, just click the link under the "Selected Work" button.
+Chapters 1 and 2 of White Knights are posted on this homepage, just click on the link underneath Selected Work in the column to the right.

 "A fascinating look at…a loose network of German military officers, diplomats, politicians, and civilians who risked their lives to undermine the Third Reich."